michaelbodensteiner/image-classifier/README.md

 ## Usage
 This application can be accessed [here](https://felines-test.herokuapp.com/).

-To use this image classifier and predict your own imagaes, try using species with these scientific names:
+To use this image classifier and predict your own images, try using species with these scientific names:

 Acinonyx jubatus, Caracal caracal, Felis chaus, Felis silvestris, Herpailurus yagouaroundi, Leopardus geoffroyi, Leopardus pardalis, Leopardus wiedii, Leptailurus serval, Lynx canadensis,